XML English Abstract Print

 Introduction: In this study, we investigated whether neurofeedback (NFB) training and swimming exercise would decrease the electroencephalographic (EEG) changes and visual image-induced craving in methamphetamine (METH)-dependent patients.

-Methods: This study was a randomized controlled trial design.
-32 METH-dependent patients were allocated randomly to four groups; control, NFB, Swim, and NFB/Swim.
+Methods: This research was a randomized controlled trial.
+A total of 32 METH-dependent patients were allocated randomly to four groups: Control, NFB, swim, and NFB/swim.
 The EEG and visual image-induced craving were recorded before and after the intervention in all four groups.

-Results: We found that the NFB, Swim, and NFB/Swim groups showed significantly lower absolute power for 4 frequency bands.
-Also, the swim and NFB/Swim groups had less and greater relative power in the alpha and delta bands, respectively.
-In addition, NFB/Swim group exhibited an increase in delta/alpha power ratio than the control and the NFB groups.
-Also, the NFB/Swim group showed a significant reduction in visual image-induced craving score than the control, swim, and NFB groups.
+Results: The NFB, swim, and NFB/swim groups showed significantly lower absolute power for 4 frequency bands.
+Also, the swim and NFB/swim groups had less and greater relative power in the alpha and delta bands, respectively.
+In addition, the NFB/swim group exhibited an increase in delta/alpha power ratio compared to the control and the NFB groups.
+Also, the NFB/swim group showed a significant reduction in visual image-induced craving score compared to the control, swim, and NFB groups.

-Conclusion: This study provides novel evidence that the NFB training along with swimming exercise during METH-abstinence was effective in the normalization of METH-induced EEG changes, which may help patients to manage their cravings.
+Conclusion: This study provides novel evidence that combined NFB training and swimming exercise during METH abstinence was effective in normalizing METH-induced EEG changes, which may help patients manage their cravings.

 نوع مطالعه: Original | موضوع مقاله: Cognitive Neuroscience